OskarHulter/oskarhulter-dev-blog/src/content/blog/blog-launch.md

 ## Welcome

 I'm excited to announce the launch of my new blog about software development.
-The blog will mostly be about the Javascript ecosystem but I'll experiment with the along the way.
+The blog will focus on the Javascript ecosystem.
+Over time I will include other interests of mine through the lens of general problem solving.
+I think the value of creative problem solving will increase with the rise of AI.
+That is why I want to inspire others to explore similar concepts relating to their interests.
+A tagging system will be used to enable filtering.
 This post starts by outlining the content topics and proceeds by summarizing my guiding principles.
 Hopefully this gives you a better idea of what to expect going forward.

 ## Content plan

+The coverage will focus on the following areas.

 - Short tutorials
 - Summaries of technical trade-offs
 - NPM package reviews
 - Best developer resources
-- Coverage of emerging trends
+- Coverage of emerging trends like AI
+- Creative problem solving

 ## Disclaimer